Parallel1986/Search-Engine/README.md

 ![File section](https://github.com/Parallel1986/Search-Engine/blob/main/Readme_files/2023-10-17_16-38-34.png)

-Request section, like the file section, contains list of requests that are loaded from requests` file (by default requests.json).
+Request section, like the file section, contains list of requests that are loaded from requests' file (by default requests.json).
 You can add new ones or delete existing by using "Add..." and "Delete" buttons respectively.

 ![Requests section](https://github.com/Parallel1986/Search-Engine/blob/main/Readme_files/2023-10-17_16-38-35.png)